And God Created Woman (1956 film): Critical response

+Variety predicted the film was "just average for any US possibilities... film unfolds slowly."

 The film received mixed reviews in the United States.
 Bosley Crowther, the film critic for The New York Times, found Brigitte Bardot attractive but the film lacking and was not able to recommend it.
 He wrote: "Bardot moves herself in a fashion that fully accentuates her charms.
 She is undeniably a creation of superlative craftsmanship.
 But that's the extent of the transcendence, for there is nothing sublime about the script of this completely single-minded little picture. ...We can't recommend this little item as a sample of the best in Gallic films.
 It is clumsily put together and rather bizarrely played.
 There is nothing more than sultry fervor in the performance of Mlle.
 Bardot, and Christian Marquand and Jean-Louis Trintignant are mainly heavy-breathers as her men".

 Film critic Dennis Schwartz wrote in 2004: "The breezy erotic drama was laced with some thinly textured sad moments that hardly resonated as serious drama.
 But as slight as the story was it was always lively and easy to take on the eyes, adding up to hardly anything more than a bunch of snapshots of Bardot posturing as a sex kitten in various stages of undress.
 The public loved it and it became a big box-office smash, and paved the way for a spate of sexy films to follow.
 What was more disturbing than its dullish dialogue and flaunting of Bardot as a sex object, was that underneath its call for liberation was a reactionary and sexist view of sex."

+Filmink declared "There are few better star entrances in cinematic history than Brigitte Bardot’s in this movie – sunbaking naked next to a sheet as she chats to Curt Jurgens.
+This is a brilliantly constructed star vehicle, with Roger Vadim... beautifully exploiting Bardot’s persona.
+She pouts, wiggles, lolls about topless on a yacht, sunbakes, listens to romantic songs, dances evocatively to jazz, and generally runs riot."

 Rotten Tomatoes reports a 69% approval rating based on 13 reviews, with an average rating of 6.4/10.